dhoulb/shelving-mock-indexeddb/README.md

 ### IndexedDB

-The API of this mock is conformant to the [https://www.w3.org/TR/IndexedDB/](W3C Indexed Database API) (version 1.0).
-For additional usage examples please see the [https://developer.mozilla.org/en-US/docs/IndexedDB](Mozilla IndexedDB API) documentation.
-The mock provides the following objects (which together make up a fully mocked IndexedDB API):
+This mock is conformant to the [W3C Indexed Database API](https://www.w3.org/TR/IndexedDB/) (version 1.0).
+Once required and set as global (see the example above), it will work like the standard IndexedDB API.

+For additional usage examples of the IndexedDB API see the [Mozilla IndexedDB API documentation](https://developer.mozilla.org/en-US/docs/IndexedDB).

+For reference, this mock provides the following objects from the IndexedDB API:

 - `IDBFactory`
 - `IDBDatabase`